-Accepted project photographers are required to sign a sponsorship contract and report to Blue Earth on a regular basis.
-The project photographer is required to use the photographer's best efforts to obtain public exhibitions and/or lectures each year of the project in order to further the Blue Earth mission of educating the public about the project.
+Accepted project photographers and filmmakers are required to sign a sponsorship contract and report to Blue Earth on a regular basis.
+You will be required to make your best efforts to obtain public exhibitions, screenings, and/or lectures each year of the project in order to further the Blue Earth mission of educating the public about the project.

 Blue Earth seeks a diverse project portfolio and subsequently, not all worthy projects can be accepted.
 Blue Earth may not be able to provide an applicant feedback from the selection panel about their project proposal seeking sponsorship.
 The selection panel and project portfolio varies somewhat each review round and applicants are encouraged to apply when eligible.
 If your project falls within our mission statement, we can review your project again in a subsequent submission round.